MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-testing-debugging.md

 If the `next()` delegate is not called, that’s referred to as [short circuit routing](bot-builder-concept-activity-processing.md#short-circuiting).
 This happens when the middleware satisfies the current activity and determines it’s not necessary to pass execution on.

 Understanding when, and why, middleware short-circuits, indicates which piece of middleware should come first in your pipeline.
 Understanding what to expect is particularly important for built-in middleware provided by the SDK or other developers.
-Some find it helpful to try [creating your own middleware](bot-builder-create-middleware.md) first to experiment a bit before diving into the build-in middleware.
+Some find it helpful to try [creating your own middleware](bot-builder-create-middleware.md) first to experiment a bit before diving into the built-in middleware.

 For example [QnA maker](bot-builder-howto-qna.md) is designed to handle certain interactions and short-circuit the pipeline when it does, which can be confusing when first learning how to use it.